sophia-nunez/guide-to-git/docs/advanced/pull-request.md

 Once a pull request is submitted, here are a few things that can happen:

 - **Approval**: If everything looks good, someone with permission can click **Merge pull request**.
 - **Requested changes**: Reviewers might leave comments or request updates.
-You can make changes in your branch, commit them, and they will automatically appear in the same PR.
+You can make changes in your branch and commit them, and they will automatically appear in the same PR.
 - **Update with `main`**: If `main` has changed since you created your branch, you might need to **merge** or **rebase** to update your PR.
+This will allow you to define how you want areas of conflicting edits to be resolved if your changes are approved.
     - **Resolve merge conflicts**: If your PR has conflicts, GitHub will show a message.
 You’ll need to fix these locally or in the browser.

-To close a pull request without merging (for example, if it’s no longer needed), click **Close pull request**.
+To close a pull request without merging (for example, if it’s no longer needed), go to the pull request and click **Close pull request**.